Urania (1800 ship): Career

 At some point Thomas Mellor replaced C.M.Lyon or John Ramsey as master.

 Lloyd's List reported in January 1805 that Laurel, Phillips, master, and Urania, Melling, master, had encountered a French vessel while they were off Suriname on their way to Demerara.
 Phillips and his chief mate were killed, and Urania had suffered so much damage it was feared that she would be condemned.

-Urania arrived at Demerara on 19 November 1804 with 187 slaves and sold them there.
+Urania arrived at Demerara on 19 November 1804 with 187 captives and sold them there.
 The Essequebo and Demerary Gazette of 24 November 1804 reported that "on Wednesday the 28th Instant, at the Store of Robert Younghusband Esqr.
 A small Cargo of Healthy Young Angola Slaves; Imported in the Ship Urania, Capt.
 Mellor."

 Urania had left Liverpool with 25 crew members and had suffered two crew deaths on her voyage.